fishjam-dev/fishjam-docs/docs/benchmarks.md

 # Benchmarks

-Performance tests for our Jellyfish media server were carried out with particular emphasis on quantifying its real-world capabilities, even under intense workloads.
+Performance tests for our Fishjam media server were carried out with particular emphasis on quantifying its real-world capabilities, even under intense workloads.

 Visit the reports corresponding to the specific type of load: